 Thursday, 30 January 2020

-Over 3,000 Belgians have chosen to retire in Portugal, where they could benefit from a tax scheme which particularly benefitted former private sector employees.
+Over 3,000 Belgians have chosen to retire in Portugal.
 Credit: Pxhere

 Portugal will introduce a flat tax rate on the income of foreign pensioners, rolling back a generous tax break which drew thousands of Belgians to settle in the country.

 Foreign pensioners living in Portugal have benefitted from a scheme introduced in 2013 under which they were exempted from paying income taxes for a period of ten years.

 The tax scheme was introduced by the government in the fallout of the 2008 financial crisis and was meant to support the country’s weakening real estate sector.

 The scheme applied solely to foreign pensioners, and particularly boosted the purchasing power of former private-sector employees, since public servants’ pensions were still subject to tax in their countries of origin.

 But the new Portuguese government has decided to move away from the exonerating scheme and introduce a flat-rate tax of 10%, which is currently set to apply to pensioners arrived in Portugal from December 2019, L’Echo reports.